 S1c Jack C. Ford

 They were the sons of Alfred Ford, a tile setter and later a roofer, and Catherine Crosby Ford, a homemaker and later a maid.
-Son Jack was born in Colorado on Nov.
+Jack was born in Colorado on Nov.
 2, 1919, but the family soon moved to California.
-The sons attended Santa Monica High School.
+The sons attended Lincoln Junior High and Santa Monica High School.

-Sources: The Santa Monica (California) Evening Outlook; Census; Navy muster rolls; Department of Veterans Affairs Death File.
+Sources: The Santa Monica (California) Evening Outlook; Census; Navy enlistment records and muster rolls; Department of Veterans Affairs Death File.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.